containers/podman-desktop/website/docs/proxy/using-a-proxy-in-your-containers.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-title: Using behind a proxy
+title: In your containers
 description: Using Podman Desktop behind a proxy requiring custom Certificate Authorities (CA).
 tags: [podman-desktop, installing, windows, macos, linux]
 keywords: [podman desktop, containers, podman, installing, installation, windows, macos, linux]
 ---

-# Using a proxy in your containers
+# Using a proxy in your containers on macOS and Windows

-Podman Desktop configures the proxy for the Podman engine.
+You can configure your Podman machine to use a proxy for your containers.

 #### Prerequisites